Nazarene15/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that removes all letters C and c from input
+a script that reverse its input